 What kind of people built such a mechanical structure to worship a forest god?
 And how were they able to do that?
 If their founders had built it to worship a god, then it meant the building had to be several millennia old.

 They entered the temple through an automatic door, and as they stepped into the inside, an aquamarine light flashed.
 It circled the walls and stopped over Ragna’s head.
 Before they could react, a ray of light radiated at Ragna’s glove.
 Her glove flickered in the same light as the building, and the light disappeared.

 “Administrator rights have been overwritten.
 New access has been granted.”

-A female voice spoke through the room as if the temple had a loudspeaker system.
+A female voice spoke through the room.
 It was the same voice that not too long ago had ordered their deaths.
 And as the voice said these words, electric sounds sparked from all directions.
 If Ragna had to compare it to something, it sounded like a computer that had rebooted or a processor working at full speed.

 “So, what just happened?”
 Ragna stared at her glove, as if she had an artifact of doom in her hand, ready to enact the end of the world or smite rude shoppers trying to skip the grocery line.
 With her fingers, she imitated the legs of a spider.

 Nothing unusual.
 The voice said that the administrator’s rights had been overwritten.
 Did that mean she was the admin like with a computer?
 Just what was this place?
 At this point, she wouldn’t be surprised if the building was an actual computer.